 When it came time to explore other persistence options for our media library, we looked to Cloudinary.
 We were already using Cloudinary to optimize the asset delivery on our own website, though we achieved this by storing the assets in our repository and uploading them to Cloudinary during deployment.
 By integrating Cloudinary with Forestry’s media library, we could make it much easier for our users to take advantage of its features.

 Cloudinary’s image upload API made it easy to implement this integration.
 When users choose to upload images to their Cloudinary account instead of storing them in their Git repo, the media library UI will display their Cloudinary images instead of the uploads stored in Git.
 Uploading images through the Forestry UI will send them to Cloudinary; but users also can upload files using Cloudinary’s dashboard and the images will appear in their Forestry media library.

 Our early iterations of the feature included an interface to apply some basic image transformations.
-We later discarded this idea, because Cloudinary has a rich and well-documented image transformation API that you can access by manipulating the image URL.
+We later discarded this idea, because Cloudinary has a rich and well-documented image transformation API that you can access by transforming the image URL.
 We felt that by enabling developers to insert their own URL transformations in their layouts, it would give them maximum flexibility without requiring us to keep pace with all of Cloudinary’s image transformation options.